Visit one of Oregon's most spectacular coastal towns, steeped in history.

 You can also learn about Astoria's fascinating history.
 Famous explorers Lewis and Clark passed through here on their overland expedition to the West Coast in 1804-1806, and camped at nearby Fort Clatsop.
 John Jacob Astor then established a fur trading station here in 1911, making Astoria the first permanent settlement on the West Coast.

 John Jacob Astor wanted to eclipse San Francisco and make Astoria the main port on the West Coast.
-However the treacherous conditions of the Columbia River thwarted those ambitions, and San Francisco became the foremost port of the western U.S. The two cities share a remarkable similarity in their physical appearance, with hillsides lined with beautiful Victorian homes.
+However the treacherous conditions of the Columbia River thwarted those ambitions, and San Francisco eclipsed Astoria to became the foremost port of the western U.S. The two cities share a remarkable similarity in their physical appearance, with hillsides lined with beautiful Victorian homes.

 10 best things to do in Astoria Oregon